averybos/coinmarketcap-scraper/README.md

 ![Alt text](headless-scrolling.gif)

-from there, I used Pandas to convert all data into one DataFrame, and then export to a csv file.
+From there, I used *[Pandas](https://pandas.pydata.org/)* to convert all data into one DataFrame, and then export to a nice and neat csv file.

 ## How can I use it?